Let’s look at an example of an EOR to better understand this relationship.

-To better understand this relationship, let’s look at an example of an EOR.
 Example: A U.S. SaaS startup is tapping into the global talent pool to hire a VP of Marketing.
 They have a second office in Canada, but stumble upon a candidate in Poland who is a perfect match.

-Setting up an entity (No EOR):
+Setting up an entity with no EOR:

 Without an Employer of Record, this SaaS startup would be at a huge disadvantage.
 They’d need to establish a legal entity in Poland, register with government authorities, open a local bank account, and stay abreast of Polish labor laws.
 This could all take somewhere between 6 months and a year and cost the business tens of thousands of dollars.

 With an EOR, the SaaS company would identify the candidate and determine the role, job description, and salary.
-Once hired, they would manage the worker’s day-to-day operations.
+Once hired, they would manage the workers’ day-to-day operations.

 In turn, the EOR would: